JorsuCT/football-player-recommender-engine/README.md

 2. Follow the terminal prompts to select leagues, teams, and candidates.

 ## Project Structure
-* `app.py`: The main Streamlit application script containing the user interface and frontend logic.

 * `main.py` & selection.py: The command-line alternative for interacting with the recommendation engine.

 * `recommender.py`: Contains the core mathematical logic and machine learning functions for calculating player similarities.